plotly/plotly.py/packages/python/plotly/plotly/figure_factory/README.md

 5. Useful Tips

 It is often not a good idea to put all your code into your `create_foo()` function.
-It is best practice to not repeat yourself and this requires taking repeated blocks of code and puting them into a seperate function.
+It is best practice to not repeat yourself and this requires taking repeated blocks of code and putting them into a separate function.

 It is best to make all other functions besides `create_foo()` secret so a user cannot access them.
 This is done by placing a `_` before the name of the function, so `_aux_func()` for example.